Lifetime ISAs – the perfect partner to your pension?

 In addition to a pension, a Lifetime ISA could be a good way of saving for the future.

-Although you have to be under 40 to open a LISA, you can still pay in up to £4,000 per year until you turn 50 and receive the bonus on top.
+You have to be under 40 to open a Lifetime ISA, but you can still pay in up to £4,000 per year until you turn 50 and receive the bonus on top.
 Like a Stocks and Shares ISA, investments within the LISA can grow free of UK tax.
 The £4,000 allowance forms part of your overall £20,000 ISA allowance.

 Remember all investments can fall as well as rise in value so you can get back less than you invest.

-If you opened a Lifetime ISA before 40 and paid the maximum of £4,000 per year into your LISA from age 40 until age 50, you could get £10,000 extra from the government towards your retirement.
+If you opened a Lifetime ISA before 40 and paid the maximum of £4,000 per year into one from age 40 until age 50, you could get £10,000 extra from the government towards your retirement.

 Things to think about

-With the LISA, you can normally only withdraw the money to buy a first home or from age 60 without incurring a withdrawal charge (a pension can normally be accessed from 55 – or 57 in 2028).
+With the Lifetime ISA, you can normally only withdraw the money to buy a first home or from age 60 without incurring a withdrawal charge (a pension can normally be accessed from 55 – or 57 from 2028).
 Any other withdrawals will normally incur a government withdrawal charge of 25%.
 This means you’ll not only lose your government bonus, but an extra 6.25%.

 And if you’ve made any gains on your investments or received any interest on your cash, you’ll be charged 25% on them, too.

 Remember savings outside a pension could affect your entitlement to state benefits.
-And if your employer makes pension contributions when you do too, you should always consider this first.
-Once your employer is making pension contributions at the maximum level, or you don’t have a workplace pension, it may be more tax-efficient to make contributions into a LISA.
+And if your employer makes pension contributions when you do too, you should always consider contributing to your workplace pension first.
+Once your employer is making pension contributions at the maximum level, or you don’t have a workplace pension, it may be more tax-efficient to make contributions into a Lifetime ISA.
 The options you choose will depend on your personal circumstances.